JiaoweiLi23/INDE-577-Data-Analysis-and-Machine-Learning/Supervised_Learning/Gradient_Descent_and_Regression_Neuron/README.md

-# Gradient Descent

-Radient Descent is an optimization algorithm used to minimize a function by iteratively moving towards the minimum value of the function.
-It is commonly used in machine learning to find the best parameters for a model.
-The algorithm updates the parameters in the opposite direction of the gradient of the objective function with respect to the parameters.
-In this file, I will build the Gradient Descent algorithm from scratch and implement it on a simple function.

-# Regression Neuron
+# Gradient Descent and Regression Neuron
-Linear regression can be conceptualized as the simplest form of a neural network—a single neuron model.
-This interpretation provides a foundational understanding of neural networks and is a bridge between traditional statistical methods and modern machine learning.
-In this file, I will construct a Single Neuron Linear Regression Model from scratch.
-This model will then be applied to the Salary dataset.

-## Outline

-* Introduction
+## Introduction
-* Algorithm
+This Jupyter notebook provides an in-depth analysis and implementation of Gradient Descent in the context of training a Regression Neuron.
+It covers the core principles of Gradient Descent as an optimization algorithm and demonstrates its application in optimizing a single neuron model for linear regression tasks.

+## Contents
+1. **Gradient Descent Overview**
+   - Explanation of Gradient Descent as an optimization algorithm.
+   - Detailed algorithm steps and mathematical formulation.
+2. **Implementing Gradient Descent on a Single Variable Function**
+   - Practical demonstration on a single variable function.
-* Code of Gradient Descent
+   - Visualization of Gradient Descent steps on the function graph.
-* Application on simple function
-* Code of the Single Neuron Linear Regression Model
+3. **Single Neuron Linear Regression Model**
-* Application on Salary dataset
-* Conclusion
+   - Conceptualizing linear regression as a single neuron model.
+   - Data implementation and visualization.
+   - Explanation of the cost function and optimization approach.
+4. **Training the Model**
+   - Implementing Stochastic and Batch Gradient Descent.
+   - Comparing the performance of both methods.
+   - Analyzing Mean Squared Error (MSE) during training epochs.

+## Implementation
+The notebook features practical implementation of Gradient Descent on both a single variable function and a linear regression model represented as a single neuron.
+It includes:
+- Implementing and visualizing Gradient Descent on a single variable function.
+- Applying Gradient Descent for training a single neuron linear regression model using a salary dataset.
+- Comparative analysis of Stochastic and Batch Gradient Descent methods.
+- Visual representation of model training and MSE reduction over epochs.

+## Visualization
+Several plots are included to visually demonstrate key concepts:
+- The descent of the function value in Gradient Descent.
+- Linear regression fits using both Stochastic and Batch Gradient Descent.
+- Epoch-wise Mean Squared Error during the training process.

-## Dataset
+## Conclusion
-Salary dataset (X: work experience for years, y: Salary) from Kaggle.